 Microchips are about the size of a grain of rice, the chip is implanted, typically beneath the skin over an animal’s shoulder blades.
 The chip is made out of an inert, biocompatible substance, which means it won’t cause an allergic reaction in your pet, and it won’t degenerate over time.
 When they’re implanted properly, today’s chips won’t migrate.
 They won’t move around or get near any delicate tissues or organs.

 Once in place, the number on the chip can be read with a hand-held scanner, and that number is matched with contact information for a pet’s owner.
 The chip doesn’t have an internal battery or power source.
+Most of the time it is inactive.
 When the microchip reader is passed over it, it gets enough power from the reader to transmit the pet’s ID number.
 Since there’s no battery and no moving parts, there’s nothing to wear out or replace.
 The chip can’t be lost or damaged, and it lasts for the pet’s lifetime.

 Everyone thinks that leashes, fences, and doors are enough to keep your pet safe at home.
 Remember, accidents happen, and your pet depends on you to protect her against the things that could go wrong.
 With a little effort now, you can take a big step toward ensuring that your pet will be with you in the future.